 Kevin Murphy has said that for every film used, 10 to 20 were screened and rejected.
 For just over 200 episodes, the writing staff watched over 2,000 films.

-Shortly before his death in 1993, Frank Zappa planned to make a film with the members of MST3K.
+Shortly before his death in 1993, Frank Zappa planned to make a film with this show's cast.

 The original name suggested by Joel Hodgson was Mystery Science Theater 2000.
 It was changed to 3000 to sound more futuristic.

-In its first year, when it was a local show on KTMA-TV, producers never got the rights to use the films shown.
+In its first year, as a local show on KTMA-TV, producers never got the rights to use the films shown.
 For that reason, many early episodes can't be rebroadcast or released on video.

 The Satellite of Love set was made entirely of toys that the show's creators bought at Goodwill.
 All of the robots were made from common household items.
 Items on the interior walls include: a toy Millennium Falcon from Star Wars: Episode IV - A New Hope (1977), a Darth Vader action figure holder, a plastic reindeer cut in half and glued over the theater door, plastic toy trumpets, silverware trays, bundt cake pans, and extra bowling pins that would've served as Crow's beak.